9 Things to Keep in Mind When Choosing a WordPress Theme

 - Build for the future

 Check the item page to make sure the theme you’re considering is compatible with the latest version of WordPress.
-If you are browsing through our Bluehost Marketplace themes, go to the theme item page, and look for “Last Update” to ensure the theme is current.
 If you have questions about WordPress version compatibility, you can also ask the theme author via the theme support forum on the item page.

 Web traffic is increasingly driven through mobile devices like tablets and smartphones.
 To capture that traffic, you’ll need a theme that is compatible with different web browsers, screen sizes, and devices.
 Testing a theme’s mobile responsiveness is easy; load the theme’s live demo, then shrink and enlarge your web browser to see how the theme looks in different-sized windows.